Iran says U.S. trying to violate sovereignty over unrest, warns of response | Law-Order

 - Iran Islamic Rep

-U.S. attempts to violate Iran's sovereignty over the issue of protests triggered by the death of a woman in police custody will not go unanswered, the foreign ministry said on Monday.
+U.S. attempts to violate Iran's sovereignty over the issue of protests triggered by the death of a woman in police custody will not go unanswered, the foreign ministry said on Monday, as the biggest unrest since 2019 showed no signs of abating.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)